dotnet/docs/docs/csharp/quick-starts/interpolated-strings-local.md

 ---
 # Interpolated strings

-This quick start teaches you how to use interpolated strings in C# to insert values into a single ouput string.
+This quickstart teaches you how to use interpolated strings in C# to insert values into a single ouput string.
 You write C# code and see the results of compiling and running it.
-The quick start contains a series of lessons that insert values into strings, and format those values in different ways.
+The quickstart contains a series of lessons that insert values into strings, and format those values in different ways.

-This quick start expects that you have a machine you can use for development.
+This quickstart expects that you have a machine you can use for development.
 The .NET topic [Get Started in 10 minutes](https://www.microsoft.com/net/core) has instructions for setting up your local development environment on Mac, PC or Linux.
-A quick overview of the commands you'll use is in the [introduction to the local quick starts](local-environment.md) with links to more details.
+A quick overview of the commands you'll use is in the [introduction to the local quickstarts](local-environment.md) with links to more details.

 ## Create an interpolated string